szbela87/neural/README.md

 We investigate also an even more general implicit structure, where a neuron can have multiple inputs.
 Here, after summing the signals at the inputs and activating them separately, the neuron activation value is the product of them.
 Note that convolutional networks are special cases of this architecture, and are also building blocks of LSTM networks.
+Our results are summarized in the pdf file in the `doc` directory.

 My original aims were:
 * to creating a program to simulate neural networks in which the (hyper)graphs are given by the user in a very flexible way.